Mljet: History

 Mljet is mentioned around 950 by the Byzantine Emperor Constantine VII Porphyrogenitos in his De Administrando Imperio as one of the islands held by the Narentines.
 The island was often a controversy of ownership between them and Zachlumia.
 Ancient Greeks called the island "Melita" or "honey" which over the centuries evolved to become the Slavic name, Mljet (/sh/).

 Mljet has been regarded as the "Melita" on which Paul the Apostle was shipwrecked (Acts of the Apostles 27:39–28:11), this view being first expounded in the 10th century, by Eastern Roman Emperor Constantine Porphyrogenitus.
 Paul's shipwreck is generally placed on the Mediterranean island of Malta.
 Mljet and Malta had the same name in the Greek and Roman sources; the mention of a viper in Acts 28:3–5 was thought to be in favour of Mljet (there are snakes on both Mljet and Malta but only the former is home to a venomous snake).
-A harbour named after the Apostle exists on both islands.
+Harbours named after the Apostle exist on both islands.

 The Benedictines from Pulsano in Apulia became the feudal lords of the island in 1151, having come from Monte Gargano in Italy.
 They came ashore in the Sutmiholjska cove and in 1187–1198 Desa, Grand Prince of Serbia, of the House of Vojislavljević built and donated to them the Church and Monastery of Saint Mary on the islet in the Big Lake (Veliko jezero) towards the north-west end of the island.
 Pope Innocent III issued a document consecrating the church in 1198.

 The Benedictines renounced their rule over Mljet in 1345, keeping only a third of the land.
 The island got a statute and a municipality in Babino Polje.
 It was formally annexed by the Republic of Ragusa in 1410.
 According to the Contract with the Benedictines, the municipality had to pay 300 perperas each year.